Comparison · 8 min read

 What's the main difference between ChannelOS and Xibo (Xibo Signage / Spring Signage Ltd)?

 Xibo is an open-source signage CMS that plays content through an installed native player app on each device, with layouts built by hand.
-ChannelOS runs as a web page in any TV's own browser with no app to install, drafts the whole multi-slide show with AI, and derives what each screen shows from a live schedule.
+ChannelOS runs as a web page in any TV's own browser, drafts the whole multi-slide show with AI, and derives what each screen shows from a live schedule.
 Xibo suits technical, self-hosting teams; ChannelOS suits non-technical operators who want a screen live in minutes.

 Does ChannelOS need a media player or player app like Xibo (Xibo Signage / Spring Signage Ltd)?